 Prepare your fillings, gathering them around.
 If using the shallot, finely chop and saute until deeply golden and tender.

 Heat 1-2 tablespoons oil in a cast iron skillet over medium heat.
 Cook each side until crispy and golden, about 5-7 minutes, each side.
-Keep warm until serving.
+Keep warm in an oven until serving.

 To test the dough for the right water content, form a ball the size of a golf ball.
 Flatten, if edges split or crack, you may want to add little more water.
 Alternatively, if dough feels sticky add little more corn flour.